VII. Prohibited Items

 Many items are not permitted in the halls.
 Such items may be confiscated and held until they can be removed from the hall permanently.
 Items prohibited include, but may not be limited to:

 A. Weapons.
-Any weapons, including firearms, BB guns, paint ball guns, pellet or "air soft" guns, bows and arrows, bullets or other ammunition, martial arts weapons, knives or any item that is a reasonable facsimile of the listed weapons.
+Any weapons, including firearms, BB guns, paint ball guns, pellet or "air soft" guns, bows and arrows, bullets or other ammunition, martial arts weapons, Tasers or conducted electrical weapons, stun guns, knives or any item that is a reasonable facsimile of the listed weapons.
 Possession of these items may result in administrative action up to License Agreement cancellation.

 C. Open Flame.
 Candles, incense, potpourri or any burning ember or open flame burning.

 D. Fire Hazards.
 Space heaters, power tools, air conditioners, personal lamps that have bulbs higher than their rated capacity, or any bulbs 150 watts or greater, halogen lamps without wire or glass guards over the bulb, multi-plug extension cords and multi-plug adapters are prohibited.
 Surge-suppressors and multi-outlet cords with circuit breakers, however, are permitted.
-The department of Residential Life, Housing, and Food Service is not responsible for damage to items due to power surges.
+Residential Life is not responsible for damage to items due to power surges.
 Possession of these items may result in administrative action up to License Agreement cancellation.

 F. Adhesive Decorations.
 Decals, stickers, glow in the dark stars, contact paper, darts, dartboard or other items which may damage walls or furniture.

 G. Lofts or waterbeds.
 Bunking beds in a way other than for which they were designed is also prohibited.
-This includes lofting bed frames or furniture on heaters, desks, dressers, chairs, concrete or wood blocks, etc. No lofted beds are permitted other that those supplied by the department.
-Waterbeds or other non-supplied beds or furniture may be prohibited.
+This includes lofting bed frames or furniture on heaters, desks, dressers, chairs, concrete or wood blocks, etc. No lofted beds are permitted other that those supplied by Residential Life.
+Waterbeds or other non-supplied beds or furniture are prohibited.

 H. Stolen Property.
 Possession or storage of stolen property in your room, such as signs, lounge furniture, shopping carts, and items obtained through theft, etc.